wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-apis.md

 Importing Swagger/OpenAPI definitions in WaveMaker allows you to:

 - Bring external REST APIs into your application with minimal effort.
-- Automatically generate UI components and service metadata from the API spec.
 - Configure authentication and secure API access.
-- Use CRUD and service variables to integrate REST operations into your pages and widgets.
+- Use CRUD and service variables to integrate REST operations into your pages and components.
 - Accelerate development by leveraging standardized API descriptions.

 This feature lets you combine the power of external services with WaveMaker's low-code UI and binding framework, enabling rapid development of data-driven applications.